aenagy/UTOR-VIRT-CYBER-PT-06-2021-U-LOL/README.md

   - Answer: Filebeat watches for changes to files, typically text files.

 - _TODO: What does Metricbeat record?_
-  - Metricbeat records ativity within the operating system or hardware such as processor or memory or storage utilization.
+  - Answer: Metricbeat records ativity within the operating system or hardware such as processor or memory or storage utilization.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.